 Parental (including Adoption) Leave

-(f) (i) An employee who has given birth to a child is entitled to either 35 consecutive weeks of leave without pay if pregnancy leave is taken, or 37 consecutive weeks of leave without pay if pregnancy leave is not taken.
+(f) (i) An employee who has given birth to a child is entitled to either thirty-five (35) consecutive weeks of standard parental leave without pay or sixty-one (61) consecutive weeks of extended parental leave without pay if pregnancy leave is taken.
+If pregnancy leave is not taken, an employee is entitled to either thirty-seven (37) consecutive weeks of standard parental leave without pay or sixty-three (63) consecutive weeks of extended parental leave without pay.

-(ii) The total pregnancy and parental leave taken must not exceed 52 weeks unless further leave is granted under the provisions of Article 17.04 (d) and/or 17.04 (i).
+(ii) The total pregnancy and parental leave taken must not exceed seventy-eight (78) weeks unless further leave is granted under the provisions of Article 17.04 (d) and/or 17.04 (i).

-(g) A birth father of a child, or another person who is recognized by the child’s birth mother as her life partner, and who will act as a parent in relation to the child, is entitled to 37 consecutive weeks of unpaid leave.
+(g) A co-parent of a child, or another person who is recognized by the child’s birthing parent as their life partner, and who will act as a parent in relation to the child, is entitled to thirty-seven (37) consecutive weeks of unpaid leave for standard parental leave or sixty-three (63) for extended parental leave.

-- (h) An employee who is the adoptive parent of a child is entitled to 37 consecutive weeks of unpaid leave.
+(h) An employee who is the adoptive parent of a child is entitled to thirty-seven (37) consecutive weeks of unpaid leave for standard parental leave or sixty-three (63) for extended parental leave.

 17.05 Continuing Sessional Lecturer Pregnancy/Parental Leave Supplementary Benefit